DemolisherAA/DataBases-DML-and-DDL/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed GNU (General Public License).